aleshaleksey/fansys23/quick-start.md

 + Divine: Implies homage to the forces that created and maintain the world.
 + Profane: Implies homage to the forces that oppose creation.
 + One cannot be aligned to "Divine" and "Profane" simultaneously as those forces oppose each other.
++ A character can also become aligned with various elements.
+This affects how other elements interact with the character.

 ___
 ### Level points and abilities